-Why Switzerland does not recognise Palestine as a state
+Why Switzerland doesn’t recognise Palestine as a state

-Around 150 countries recognise Palestine as a state, but Switzerland is not among them.
-There are reasons for that.
+Around 150 countries recognise Palestine as a state.
+Switzerland, for various reasons, is not one of them.

 At the United Nations conference on the Middle East at the end of July, several Western countries, including the United Kingdom and Canada, indicated that they would soon recognise Palestine as an independent state.
 France had already announced its intention to do so previously.
-This means that four of the five members of the UN Security Council (with the exception of the US) are set to recognise a Palestinian state.
+This means that four of the five members of the UN Security Council – with the exception of the US – are set to recognise Palestinian statehood.

-Switzerland has long backed the two-state solution.
+Switzerland has long backed the two-state solution to the Middle East conflict.
 However, it currently rules out recognising Palestine.
 Here is what you need to know to understand the Swiss position.

-Where does Switzerland stand on recognising Palestine?
+Where does Switzerland stand on the recognition issue?

 Switzerland is committed toExternal link the two-state solution outlined by the UN, based on the 1967 borders and with East Jerusalem as the capital.
-This is sometimes considered unrealistic or impossible, but it remains the only vision for Israel/Palestine that has broad support under international law.
-Palestine has so far been recognised as a state by 147 of the 193 UN member states (around 76%).
+This is sometimes considered unrealistic or impossible, but it remains the only vision for Israel/Palestine that enjoys broad support under international law.
+Palestinian statehood has so far been recognised by 147 of the 193 UN member states (some 76%).

-France and Malta have announced that they will recognise Palestine in September.
-The United Kingdom has attached conditions to its recognition of a Palestinian state; further announcements on this are expected from other states:
+France and Malta have said they will recognise Palestine in September; the UK has said it will do so if certain conditions are met.
+Announcements are also expected from other states:

 External Content

-At the UN conference in July, the Swiss foreign ministry’s representative, Ambassador Monika Schmutz Kirgöz, summarisedExternal link Switzerland’s position as follows: “Switzerland considers the recognition of the Palestinian state to be intrinsic to a lasting peace based on the two-state solution.”
-Recognition could be considered if “concrete measures” towards a two-state solution which “guarantee both Israel’s security and the Palestinian people’s right to self-determination” are addressed.
+At the UN conference in July, Swiss foreign ministry representative Monika Schmutz Kirgöz saidExternal link that “Switzerland considers the recognition of the Palestinian state to be intrinsic to a lasting peace based on the two-state solution”.
+Recognition could be considered if “concrete measures” that would help a two-state solution – which “guarantee both Israel’s security and the Palestinian people’s right to self-determination” – were put in place.

 This means Switzerland will only recognise a Palestinian state once there is a comprehensive peace solution and a corresponding political roadmap agreed with Israel.

-Switzerland has taken a different approach from many other states, which see recognition of Palestine as a means to increase pressure on Israel to advance the two-state solution.
-The United Kingdom, for example, has made possible recognition contingent on Israel declaring a ceasefire and committing to a sustainable peace and the two-state solution.
+Switzerland has thus taken a different approach from many other states, which see recognition of Palestine as a means to increase pressure on Israel to advance the two-state solution.
+The UK, for example, has made a possible recognition contingent on Israel declaring a ceasefire and committing to a sustainable peace and the two-state solution.

-It appears unlikely that international pressure will sway Isreal.
+It’s doubtful whether such international pressure will sway Israel.
 Last year, the Israeli parliament, the Knesset, passed a resolutionExternal link declaring a Palestinian state to be an “existential danger to Israel” and “firmly” opposing its establishment.

 How does Switzerland recognise other states?

-Since the Second World War, Switzerland has only recognised states and not governments, as many other countries do.
-Whether and when one state recognises another is not defined in international law.
+Since the Second World War, Switzerland has only recognised states – and not governments, as many other countries do.
+Whether and when a state recognises another is not defined by international law.
 Recognition is understood as an expression of a unilateral declaration of intent; it is an expression of state sovereignty.
 Each state therefore has its own rules and traditions for recognising other states as subjects of international law.

-For Switzerland, the key principle is effective statehood, which is usually demonstrated by three elements: a national territory, a national people and a national authority.
+For Switzerland, the key principle is effective statehood, which is usually shown by three elements: a national territory, a national people and a national authority.
 Depending on the political climate, Switzerland has always allowed itself a wide range of options in applying these criteria.
 The decision to recognise a state is at Switzerland’s “political discretion”.
 Other elements such as “the behaviour of the international community or a group of states relevant to Switzerland” are also considered.

-The recognition of a state is carried out by the government, which is responsible for the country’s foreign policy.
+The recognition of a state is carried out by the federal government, which is responsible for the country’s foreign policy.
 In the past, there have been repeated discussions about giving parliament a greater roleExternal link; for example, in the case of Kosovo, which Switzerland was one of the first countries to recognise.
 This has not happened so far.

 More

-When it comes to the Middle East, though, the Swiss government’s stance aligns with that of parliament.
+When it comes to the Middle East, however, the stance of the Swiss government aligns with that of parliament.
 In 2024, a motionExternal link in the House of Representatives called for the recognition of Palestine.
 The motion was the subject of heated debate but was ultimately rejected by 131 votes to 61.
-Foreign Minister Ignazio Cassis said in the debate that, from the government’s point of view, “now is not the right time” to recognise Palestine.
+Foreign Minister Ignazio Cassis said in the debate that, from the government’s point of view, “now is not the right time” for recognition.
 At the time, it was also said that state recognition must be part of a peace plan.

 Before that, Switzerland had abstained from voting on Palestine’s application for full UN membership (Palestine has had observer status at the UN since 2012).
-Switzerland “concluded that granting Palestine full UN membership at this time would not be conducive to easing the situation and peace efforts in the Middle East,” the government wroteExternal link at the time.
+Switzerland “concluded that granting Palestine full UN membership at this time would not be conducive to easing the situation and peace efforts in the Middle East,” the government wroteExternal link in April 2024.

 When did Switzerland recognise Israel – and what can be deduced from this?